zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/callj/README.md

-The **CALLJ** function provides access to a JavaVM from within the BASIC environment.
+The **CALLJ** function provides access to a Java VM from within the BASIC environment.
 For it to be able to start a JavaVM (JVM) the environment needs to know where the JVM is located.
 Specifically it needs to know where certain libraries are located.

 Here's another, much simpler, example: